Marino Hinestroza: Atlético Nacional

-He made his debut for Atlético Nacional on 30 July 2024, coming on as a substitute in a 1-0 loss to La Equidad.
-Hinestroza scored his first goal for the club in a 2-0 win over Atlético Junior, although the game was later abandoned because fights broke out in the crowd.
+He made his debut for Atlético Nacional on 30 July 2024, coming on as a substitute in a 1–0 loss to La Equidad.
+Hinestroza scored his first goal for the club in a 2–0 win over Atlético Junior.
+After his goal, Hinestroza put his hands behind his back, mimicking a shark (the nickname of Atlético Junior), and with his hands, mimed as if he were fishing.
+The game was later abandoned because fights broke out in the crowd.
+During his initial loan spell, he won two pieces of silverware, winning the Colombian Primera A title, and lifting the 2024 Copa Colombia, where he scored in the first leg of the final against América de Cali.